Culture of Qatar: Dress

 Qatari men wear thawbs (a long white shirt) over loose pants.
 Aside from protecting the wearer against the dangers of the sun, it also serves as a symbol of affiliation.
 In previous decades, different types of thawbs were used depending on the occasion, though this is seldom the case in present-day.
-For instance, the thawb al-nashal is considered the grandest and most ornamental type and was used for celebrations such as weddings, birthdays, and family gatherings.
-Long strips embroidered with beads run down the length of the thawb.
-It is usually black but can come in colors such as blue and red.
 They also wear a loose headdress, a ghutra, which comes in white or red.
 Around the ghutra is a black rope called agal, which holds it in place.

-Qatari women generally wear customary dresses that include “long black robes” and black head cover hijab, locally called bo'shiya.
-However, the more traditional Sunni Muslim clothing for women are the black colored body covering known as the abayah together with the black scarf used for covering their heads known as the shayla.
+Qatari women generally wear customary dresses that include the black colored body covering known as the abaya together with the black scarf used for covering their heads known as the shayla.
 A burqa is sometimes worn to conceal their face.
 It is thought that Qatari women began using face masks in the 19th century amid substantial immigration.
 As they had no practical ways of concealing their faces from foreigners, they began wearing the same face mask as their Persian counterparts.
-Before the age of marriage, girls wear a bukhnoq, an embroidered cloth covering the hair and the upper section of the body.
-The sleeves are typically designed with local motifs and landscapes.
+Young girls wear a bukhnoq, an embroidered cloth covering the hair and the upper section of the body, prior to the age of marriage.